 Developed over several years, these workshops bring deeper insight into the development of the child as a whole human being, enabling deeper, more respectful relationship and understanding.

 The first workshop in the series looks at play - its importance to the child but also how independent play helps you, the parent or carer, too.

 Participants are given the opportunity to ask questions, experiment for themselves and delve deeply into various aspects of play, including setting up the environment at home, supporting independent, self-chosen play, and the different stages of play during early childhood.

-We also look at age-appropriate, open-ended playthings; why they work and how to decide what to have.
+We also look at age-appropriate, open-ended playthings; why they work and how to choose which to have.

 How does it feel to be truly heard?
 As an adult, do you feel like your partner or best friend really listens to you?
 Isn’t it wonderful when someone is able to say, in so many words, ‘I hear you.
 You’re finding that difficult’?